amandavisconti/digitalhumanities/githubbers.md

 A list of DH-ish users and organizations on GitHub.
 Contact me to be added yourself or add someone else (create an issue or tweet [@Literature_Geek](http://www.twitter.com/literature_geek)).
+This list has a tiny URL: [http://tinyurl.com/dhgithub](http://tinyurl.com/dhgithub).

 # Users